f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/scenario1.rst

 news lately, your organization has updated its security policy to log all user traffic flowing through the SSL Orchestrator irrespective of whether the traffic has been inspected or bypassed.
-A new appropriately sized Cisco Firepower L2 device has been purchased and has been cabled to the SSL Orchestrator device.
-As the SSL Orchestrator Administrator, your manager is needing you to do the following things:
+A new appropriately sized Cisco Firepower TAP device has been purchased and has been cabled to the SSL Orchestrator device.
+As the SSL Orchestrator Administrator, your manager is asking you to do the following:

-1) In addition to the intercepted traffic being inspected by the Squid Proxy device, the traffic needs to be directed to the Cisco Firepower device
+1) In addition to the intercepted traffic being inspected by the Squid Proxy service, the traffic needs to be copied to a new security service, a Cisco Firepower

-2) For traffic that was being bypassed, the still encrypted traffic needs to be directed to the Cisco Firepower device
+2) Traffic that was previously bypassed and sent directly to the internet needs to be copied (still encrypted) to the Cisco Firepower

 Lab Overview
 ------------